 The Center has an ongoing small grants program to support promising new research initiatives within the Washington University neuroscience community.
 Applications are welcomed from investigators whose research fits within the Center’s overall mission, which is to improve our understanding of information processing and other integrative functions of the brain in health and disease.
 Areas appropriate for support include perception, language, learning and memory, sensory-motor processing, attention, emotion, and related cognitive functions.
 Applications are encouraged from faculty not previously supported by either of the McDonnell Centers.
 Applications must originate from faculty at Washington University.
 The Center encourages interdisciplinary approaches that enhance interactions between clinical and basic researchers and between theorists and experimentalists.
 Your application should make clear how the proposed research fits within the mission of the Center.

 This program is intended to promote pilot projects, collaborative ventures and significant new research directions that are not readily supported by standard grant sources.
 Grants will be for periods of one or two years, with a maximum budget of $40,000 per year, starting July 1 of the award year.
-Funds can include equipment, operating expenses, and/or salary for personnel, including Postdoctoral Research Associates (but not for the principal investigator or graduate students).
+Funds can include equipment, operating expenses, and/or salary for personnel, including Postdoctoral Research Associates (but not for faculty or graduate students).
 Travel requests should be modest.

 Proposals must respect limits on the number of pages, font size, and margins, as described in the instructions on the first page of the application form.